Jerrod Niemann discography

-American country music singer Jerrod Niemann has released seven studio albums and fourteen singles.
+American country music singer Jerrod Niemann has released six studio albums and sixteen singles.
 After independently releasing Long Hard Road and Jukebox of Hard Knocks independently, he signed with Category 5 Records and then with Arista Nashville.
 His most commercially successful release through Arista Nashville was Judge Jerrod & the Hung Jury, which reached number one on Top Country Albums and produced the single "Lover, Lover", a number one single on Hot Country Songs.
 Niemann also reached number one on the chart with "Drink to That All Night".